MutantDAO/hackathon/README.md

 ## Tokenomics

-All entries to the competition that are launched to mainnet will add value to the mutant ecosystem so we suggest providing a kick back for all projects that send FISH to the multisig at a rate of 5% of all FISH burnt per project.
+All entries to the competition that are launched to mainnet will add value to the mutant ecosystem so we suggest providing a 5% reward for all FISH taken out of circulation.

 Eg.

 - I have a lottery transaction worth 100 FISH.